 You must give Blue Cross Blue Shield HMO Blue information and help.
 This means you must complete and sign all necessary documents to help Blue Cross Blue Shield HMO Blue get this money back.
-This also means that you must give Blue Cross Blue Shield HMO Blue timely notice of all significant steps during negotiation, litigation, or settlement with any third party (such as filing a claim or lawsuit, initiation of settlement discussions, agreement to a settlement in principle, etc.) and before settling any claim arising out of injuries you sustained by an act or omission of another person(s) for which Blue Cross Blue Shield HMO Blue paid benefits.
-You must not do anything that might limit Blue Cross Blue Shield HMO Blue's right to full reimbursement.
+This also means that you must give Blue Cross Blue Shield HMO Blue timely notice of all significant steps during negotiation, litigation, or settlement with any third party (such as filing a claim or lawsuit, initiation of settlement discussions, agreement to a settlement in principle, etc.) and before settling any claim arising out of injuries you sustained by an act or omission of another person(s) for which Blue Cross Blue Shield HMO Blue infinitely any claim arising out of injuries you must not do anything that might limit Blue Cross Blue Shield HMO Blue is right to full reimbursement.